tapis-project/pipelines-docs/source/user/index.rst

 Manifest Files
 --------------
 A key to the Tapis Pipeline architecture is the *manifest file*.

-Pipelines jobs process files that get transferred to the Remote Outbox.
+Pipeline jobs process files that get transferred to the Remote Outbox.
 Each job will process any number of files, and the number of files processed by a single job is determined by the manifest file.
 The manifest file is a simple JSON file that describes one or more files to be processed by a job.
 It can include basic validation information (such as an MD5 checksum of the file), project generated identifies for the job, and some limited support for